A Constant-Gain Equation-Error Framework for Airliner Aerodynamic Monitoring Using QAR Data: THE CONSTANT-GAIN EQUATION ERROR METHOD (CG-EEM) FRAMEWORK

 \subsection{The Decoupled Equation-Error Formulation}

-The CG-EEM framework is built upon a decoupled, equation-error formulation.
-As established in Section~\ref{QAR}, the absence of key parameters like moments of inertia in QAR data makes state propagation models infeasible.
-The equation-error approach bypasses this fundamental problem entirely.
-Instead of propagating states, the framework uses the measured states from the QAR data ($\alpha$, $q$, $\theta$, $V$) directly as inputs to an algebraic model of the aircraft's forces.
+The CG-EEM framework is built upon a decoupled, Equation-Error Method (EEM) formulation.
+It is a well-established principle in system identification.
+The EEM, as a form of least-squares, can yield biased parameter estimates when the input signals are corrupted.
+In this case, they are the measured states from QAR data ($\alpha$, $q$, $\theta$, $V$) corrupted by measurement noise.

+Despite this potential for bias, the EEM was deliberately chosen over unbiased alternatives like the Output-Error Method (OEM).
+The fundamental barrier, as discussed in Section~\ref{introduction}, is that OEM requires propagating the aircraft state through a dynamic model, which is infeasible without accurate, time-varying moments of inertia—data not available in QAR.
+Therefore, we make a pragmatic trade-off: accepting a potentially small and consistent bias in exchange for a robust and tractable framework that bypasses the need for unavailable model parameters.
+This choice allows us to directly use the measured states as inputs to an algebraic model of the aircraft's forces.
 The estimation task is thus simplified to identifying the parameters of this force model that best explain the measured longitudinal acceleration $a_x$ and vertical acceleration $a_z$.